Insurance disputes after car accidents

 In most Florida counties, it's estimated that a person will be involved in a car crash of some kind ever 7-9 years.
 This is why it's so important to know exactly what do afterwards.

 Immediately after the collision, before you speak to anyone, call the police to assist the car insurance claim process.
 Call paramedics if there could possibly be an injury.
 It is important that the police report be as accurate as possible (even if it is not admitted into evidence).
-Often, what seem like very friendly people who cause a crash will blame you the following day when they speak to the insurance carriers and there are no witnesses or photographs of the scene to rebut them.
+Often, what seems like very friendly people who cause a crash will blame you the following day when they speak to the insurance carriers and there are no witnesses or photographs of the scene to rebut them.
+If a ticket was issued following the car accident, it can impact the resulting personal injury case.

 If your phone has a camera, photograph the scene prior to moving the vehicles.
 People involved in accidents will often disagree on how the cars were situated prior to collision.
 Obtain contact information of all witnesses before they leave.
 If you cannot get to them, take pictures of their license plates.
 We may be able to find them before they forget what they saw.